webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 **2021-11-09**
 * Updated Opencore to 0.7.5
+* Updated Kexts to the latest version
+* Patched GPRW to improve sleep
+* Changed platform-id to 0x3E980003 for better compatibility
+* Fixed Apple Chime (by [antonioclb](https://github.com/acidanthera/bugtracker/issues/1012#issuecomment-708214245)

+**2021-11-09**
+* Updated Opencore to 0.7.5
+* Updated Kexts to the latest version
 * Patched GPRW to improve sleep
 * Changed platform-id to 3E920003 for better compatibility